icon-project/documentation/score/writing-score.md

 ### Eventlog decorator (@eventlog)

 Methods decorated with `@eventlog` can be called within SCORE codes during the execution of a transaction to include custom event logs in its TxResult as `eventlogs`.
 It is recommended to declare a method without an implementation body.
 Even if the method has an implementation body, it does not be executed.
-When declaring a method, Python type hinting must be specified.
-Without the type hinting, SCORE loading will fail.
+When declaring a method, Python type hints must be specified.
+Without type hinting, SCORE loading will fail.

-If an `indexed` parameter is set in the decorator, designated number of parameters in the order of declaration will be indexed and included in the Bloom filter.
+If an `indexed` parameter is set in the decorator, the designated number of parameters in the order of declaration will be indexed and included in the Bloom filter.
-At most 3 parameters can be indexed, and the index cannot exceed the number of parameters, otherwise an error will be raised.
+At most 3 parameters can be indexed, and the index cannot exceed the number of parameters, otherwise, an error will be raised.
 Indexed parameters and non-indexed parameters are separately stored in TxResult.

 Example)